 Skyler: We are seeing all types via telemedicine.
 It is very easy for patients – all it really takes, in most cases, is being able to click on a link on your phone or computer and you are connected with the office and a provider.

-We can see and treat patients for many conditions, like cough, upper respiratory infections, sinus problems, allergies, rash, low back pain, behavioral health and, depending on the patient, diabetes and hypertension.
+We can see and treat patients for many conditions, like cough, upper respiratory infections, sinus problems, allergies, rash, low back pain, behavioral health and, depending on the patient, diabetes and Lisinopril.
 People with asthma, COPD, diabetes and cardiovascular disease are at greater risks for complications from COVID-19 and should be getting these under the best control possible.
 Currently, we have low numbers of COVID in the community and now is the time to have these health concerns “tuned up” and checked to make sure they are well controlled.

 Q: Have your patients been pleased with their telemedicine experiences?

 Skyler: The people who have been seen via telemedicine have been very happy.
 They appreciate the ease of connecting and the quality of video.
 Some are very high-risk populations and are glad there are alternatives to coming into the clinic.

 Q: What kind of wait times can I expect before seeing my provider?

 Skyler: Most of the time, we can see a patient the same day, and almost always in one or two days.
 The health care system prior to this pandemic was already stretched more than anyone would like.
 Previously, people were being scheduled months out to have testing and to see specialists.
 If everyone waits to seek care this can lead to longer waiting times, which can lead to missed or delayed diagnosis and poor outcomes.

 - Moscow Family Medicine (Downtown, Westside and QuickCARE): 208-882-2011

 - Vandal Health: 208-885-6693